Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Details of the Experimental Setup

 To ensure that the training error reached (near-)zero---the regime where feature collapse is observed---we tuned only the initial learning rate and, for fixed thresholds, the threshold range.
 Because the logistic function has heavier tails than the normal CDF, the logit runs used a wider fixed range \([-20,20]\), whereas the probit runs used \([-2,2]\).
 The complete hyper-parameter grid is summarized in Table~\ref{tab:exp-settings}.

+For the UTKFace dataset, models were trained for 300 epochs using the Adam optimizer with a batch size of 512 per GPU across 5 GPUs (total effective batch size 2560).
+We tested two threshold strategies (fixed, learnable), using only the logit link function.
+Starting from the initial learning rates listed in Table~\ref{tab:utkface-settings}, the learning rate was decayed by a factor of 0.1 at epochs 100 and 200.
+Each configuration was repeated with three different random seeds.
+The other hyper-parameter settings for each backbone are summarized in Table~\ref{tab:utkface-settings}.

-\textbf{Experiments compute resources.} Every run was executed on a single NVIDIA RTX~A6000 (48 GB) GPU.
-Each run took roughly 5–10 minutes and required only a few hundred megabytes of GPU memory.
-No multi-GPU or distributed training was used.
+\paragraph{Experiments compute resources.} For the tabular datasets, every run was executed on a single NVIDIA RTX~A6000 (48 GB) GPU, taking roughly 5–10 minutes and requiring only a few hundred megabytes of GPU memory.
+For the UTKFace dataset, training was performed across 5 NVIDIA RTX~A6000 GPUs using distributed data parallel, with each configuration taking approximately 6 hours to complete 300 epochs.

 \topfraction{.99} \textfraction{.01}